BGCG/project1/README.md

 # **Love Edinburgh** #

 Love Edinburgh is a tourist site for Edinburgh which offers information on key events, resturants and travels advice for visitors to Edinburgh.
 Edinburgh is a popular tourist destination for people around the word with a wealth of resutrant and events choices.
-Love Edinburgh provides the fundanmental key events and best (within budget) resturants to visit in Edinburgh.
+Love Edinburgh provides the fundanmental key events and best resturants to visit in Edinburgh.

 This project is built for the purpose of the milestone project 1 submission for code institute full stack software development diploma.
 The project is still under development.